Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/system-architecture/development-environment.md

 * MongoDB: For tracking user activity such as time spent on each question, video playback interactions (play/pause/stop), and where they clicked within the application.
 Useful for logging high-volume, unstructured data.

-* Cloudinary: For hosting and serving user-uploaded videos and related media.
-This reduces the storage load on the server while providing fast access to video content.

 ## Hardware
 There is no hardware used for this project.